-Work Time is the heart of Reading Workshop.
-This component provides students independent time to apply the skills, strategies and behaviors you taught them.
+Work time is the heart of Reading Workshop.
+This component provides children independent time to apply the skills, strategies, and behaviors you taught them.

-During Work Time, the children, first and foremost are reading independently or with partners from books that they chose that are just right for them.
+During work time, the children first and foremost are reading independently or with partners from books that they chose that are just right for them.
 Time spent on reading cannot be compromised.
-It is this practice that will allow students to grow as readers.
-While children are reading, hold conferences with a few students each day.
+It is this practice that will allow children to grow as readers.
+While children are reading, hold conferences with a few children each day.
 Get to know them as readers and talk about their reading.
 Nurture their growth by giving them the individualized attention and instruction they need.
-This individualized time will allow you the opportunity to address specific literacy and language needs for each student.
+This individualized time will allow you the opportunity to address specific literacy and language needs for each child.

-During Work Time children may also be responding to books, working at centers, or attending small group lessons.
-These activities may take the form of guided reading group, strategy group, or literature circles, depending again on the age of the children and their needs.
+During work time children may also be responding to books, working at centers, or attending small group lessons.
+These activities may take the form of a Guided Reading group, strategy group, or literature circle, depending again on the age of the children and their needs.

-For any Work Time to be successful, though, you need to create a joyful climate in which learning to read is prioritized.
-Develop procedures that promote choice, independence and active engagement.
+For any work time to be successful, you need to create a joyful climate in which learning to read is prioritized.
+Develop procedures that promote choice, independence, and active engagement.
 Teach explicit procedures and give children time to practice them.

 Differentiation in Work Time

-The purpose of Work Time is to have children read.
+The purpose of work time is to have children read.
 The more reading they do, the stronger their reading skills will be.
 Practice is essential!
-However, Reading Workshop was designed to support all children’s literacy and language growth and therefore it’s important to consider each individual student’s academic needs.
-While some children will find reading time easy and natural, some of your students may be mitigating language while simultaneously mastering the process of learning to read while other children may not have the stamina or internal motivation yet to be successful at reading the entire time you have scheduled.
-Therefore, you may need to differentiate work time to best meet the needs of your individual students as readers and speakers of English.
-Below are suggestions for how to differentiate Work Time with the idea that these supports will eventually allow the children who receive them to read for longer periods of time in self-selected, just right books.
-Consider the age, reading levels, language needs and time of the year when incorporating these differentiation strategies.
+However, Reading Workshop was designed to support all children’s literacy and language growth and therefore it’s important to consider each individual child’s academic needs.
+While some children will find reading time easy and natural, some of your children may be mitigating language while simultaneously mastering the process of learning to read.
+Other children may not have the stamina or internal motivation yet to be successful at reading the entire time you have scheduled.
+Therefore, you may need to differentiate work time to best meet the needs of your individual children as readers and speakers of English.
+Below are suggestions for how to differentiate work time with the idea that these supports will eventually allow the children who receive them to read for longer periods of time in self-selected, just right books.
+Consider the age, reading levels, language needs, and time of the year when incorporating these differentiation strategies.

-Listen to a book. – Listening to audiobooks gives children experience with book language and story structure which is important as they develop as readers.
-Children who may not have the stamina or skills to read during the entire Work Time may benefit from listening to books.
+Listen to a book.
+Listening to audiobooks gives children experience with book language and story structure which is important as they develop as readers.
+Children who may not have the stamina or skills to read during the entire work time may benefit from listening to books.
 Audiobooks can be used in multiple ways.
 Children can listen to books that you have read aloud to them at other times of the day.
 The text is familiar and therefore will be engaging to the listener.
-Or, you can introduce children to new books above their reading level while providing them a model of fluent, expressive reading, exposure to new vocabulary and practice with comprehension.
-Conversely the students may also read aloud and create books for their classmates to listen to.
+Or you can introduce children to new books above their reading level while providing them a model of fluent, expressive reading, exposure to new vocabulary, and practice with comprehension.
+Conversely the children may also read aloud and create books for their classmates to listen to.
 This provides the opportunity for the language learner to continue building fluency and prosody with real outcomes.

-Read a familiar text. - You can offer children the opportunity to revisit big books or other picture books you have read aloud.
-Their familiarity with the text will support and engage them in rereading them.
+Read a familiar text.
+Offer children the opportunity to revisit big books or other picture books you have read aloud.
+Their familiarity with the text will support and engage them in rereading the books.

-Read a challenging text. - Sometimes there are books that children really want to read but are above their reading level.
+Read a challenging text.
+Sometimes there are books that children really want to read but are above the children’s reading levels.
 Give children the opportunity to explore these books and talk to them about how they make sense of books they are unable to read conventionally.
-Oftentimes, books that are slightly about children’s reading levels but are of high interest to them can provide just the right motivation to work hard.
+Oftentimes, books that are slightly above children’s reading levels but are of high interest to them can provide just the right motivation to work hard.

-Write about their reading. - As children build their stamina, built-in breaks can be rejuvenating.
+Write about their reading.
+As children build their stamina, built-in breaks can be rejuvenating.
 You can ask those children that need it to draw or write about their book in a purposeful way.
-For students mitigating language this provides a nice opportunity to explore new language, vocabulary and structures.
-These connections should be highly individualized depending upon ELD (English Language Development) needs
+For children mitigating language this provides a nice opportunity to explore new language, vocabulary, and structures.
+These connections should be highly individualized depending upon English language development needs.

-Talk to a partner. - If partnerships are not routine in your classroom, give children the opportunity to process their thinking and take a mental break from the work of reading by encouraging talk time.
-Adding opportunities for authentic talk during reading time is a great strategy for many students.
+Talk to a partner.
+If partnerships are not routine in your classroom, give children the opportunity to process their thinking and take a mental break from the work of reading by encouraging talk time.
+Adding opportunities for authentic talk during reading time is a great strategy for many children.

 Building Children’s Stamina

-Typically, classrooms tend to be task-oriented with children working on assignments such as a completing a page in a workbook or writing a paragraph about their favorite character.
+Typically, classrooms tend to be task oriented, with children working on assignments such as a completing a page in a workbook or writing a paragraph about their favorite character.
 However, to build reading stamina, consider shifting the focus from reading tasks to reading time.
-During Work Time, help children realize that when it’s “reading time” in your classroom you expect children to do just that - spend time actively engaged in reading.
+During work time, help children realize that when it’s “reading time” in your classroom you expect children to do just that - spend time actively engaged in reading.
 Reading time doesn’t end when a book or a chapter is completed; rather reading ends when the time scheduled for it is over.
 Teach children what to do when they are done with a book.
 Should they write a book recommendation and post it where their friends can see it?
-Should they put post-it notes in the book on pages that they want to talk to their reading partner about?
+Should they put post-it notes in the book on pages about which they want to talk to their reading partner?
 Should they begin a new book right away?
-Consider the needs and interests of the students in your class as you begin to offer your readers options for what to do when they finish a book in order to help them build their stamina.
+Consider the needs and interests of the children in your class as you begin to offer your readers options for what to do when they finish a book in order to help them build their stamina.